entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 > The expected result should have a 200 or equivalent answer from our API.
 > If you experience a 401 error, this probably means that the token is not valid anymore.
 > Because the token has an expiration period, it's mandatory to refresh it frequently.
+> To do it execute the "Generate a new token" section again.

 ## Troubleshooting with Tokens timeout
 For security reasons, the access token timeout should always be short to avoid security issues if someone stealth the token.